Survey in Characterizing Semantic Change: Lexical Semantic Change

-\citet{Kutuzov2018DiachronicWE} survey word representation models and data for semantic change identification, and describe a framework to compare these methodologies.
-The authors focus on defining a consistent terminology, and coherent practices to evaluate these models.
-In this work, they claim that there's still a gap in studying sub-classifications of change: \begin{displayquote} ``However, more detailed analysis of the nature of the shift is needed. [...]
+\citet{Kutuzov2018DiachronicWE} survey word representation models and data for semantic change identification and describe a framework for comparing these methodologies.
+The authors focus on defining consistent terminology and coherent evaluation practices.
+In this work, they claim there's still a gap in studying sub-classifications of change: \begin{displayquote} ``However, more detailed analysis of the nature of the shift is needed. [...]
 This problem was to some degree addressed by \citet{Mitra2015AnAA}, but much more work is certainly required to empirically test classification schemes proposed in much of the theoretical work [...]'' \end{displayquote}

-First studies on the field employed graph- or frequency-based methods to analyse \ac{lsc}, later approaches benefited from the advances in the state-of-the-art to replace the analytical methods by those based on embeddings and contextual embeddings.
-Although contextual embeddings represented a huge improvement for a series of \ac{nlp} tasks \cite{Devlin2019BERTPO}, the improvement for \ac{lsc} did not follow this trend \cite{Schlechtweg2020Semeval}, showing that there is still room for improvement in this domain \cite{Zhou2021FrequencybasedDI, Kutuzov2022ContextualizedEF}.
+For the study of \ac{lsc} and \ac{nlp} in general, there are four main ways to represent word meaning: (i) frequency of co-occurrence, (ii) graphs of associated words or meanings, (iii) topic modeling for a list of meaningful terms, and (iv) word embeddings.
+Initial studies in the field employed graph- or frequency-based methods.
+Later approaches benefited from advances in the state of the art, replacing discrete methods with those based on static and contextual embeddings.
+Although contextual embeddings represented a massive improvement for a series of \ac{nlp} tasks \citep{Devlin2019BERTPO}, the improvement for \ac{lsc} did not follow this trend \citep{Schlechtweg2020Semeval}, showing that there is still room for improvement in this domain \citep{Zhou2021FrequencybasedDI, Kutuzov2022ContextualizedEF}.

-In this context, \citet{Dubossarsky2017OuttaCL} investigate the quality of laws addressing the properties of change.
-The authors observed that laws proposed in previous studies are affected by the bias in the model or in the data.
-When this bias was reduced, the `laws' either did not hold or were less precise than originally reported.
+Other surveys in \ac{lsc} investigate the phenomenon of change at the ontological level, trying to discover which laws govern the semantic evolution of words.
+For example, which kinds of words are more prone to broadening, given their current properties?
+In this context, \citet{Dubossarsky2017OuttaCL} investigate existing evidence for claims such as (i) word frequency affects meaning change, (ii) a negative correlation exists between meaning change and prototypicality, and (iii) a positive correlation exists between meaning change and polysemy.
+The authors observed that laws proposed in previous studies are affected by model or data bias.
+When other investigators reduced the bias, the `laws' either did not hold or were less precise than initially reported.